 - In the same skillet saute peppers and onions for 5 minutes, or until softened.
 Remove for heat and set aside.

 - In a large bowl whisk together eggs, milk, salt, and pepper.
 Pour eggs over partially cooked hash browns.
-Sprinkle on 1 cup shredded cheese, then all cooked sausage, peppers, onions, and finish with remaining cheese.
+Sprinkle on 1 cup shredded cheddar cheese, then all cooked sausage, peppers, onions, and finish with remaining cheese.

 - Bake in 375°F oven for 20-30 minutes, or until eggs are set.